BAJAJ FINSERV DIRECT LIMITED

 What is the maximum repayment tenure for a bridge loan?

-Since a bridge loan is a short-term loan, its repayment tenure is usually under 2 years.
+Since this is a short-term loan, its repayment tenure is usually under 2 years.

-The processing time for your bridge loan application depends on the lender you choose because the turnaround time is different for every lender.
+The processing time for your bridge loan application depends on the lender you choose.
+The verification and processing times differ for every lender.

-The loan to value ratio for a bridge loan is usually between 80% to 90% but varies from one lender to another.
+The loan-to-value ratio for this loan is usually up to 80% but varies from one lender to another.

-Yes, if you meet the lender’s requirements.
-Generally, you will get a bridging loan if you have a strong CIBIL score and meet other qualifying requirements.
+Yes, you can easily get this loan if you meet the lender’s requirements.
+Generally, you will be eligible for a bridging loan if you have a strong CIBIL score and meet other qualifying criteria.

-No, a bridge loan has a higher rate of interest which makes it more expensive than other mortgages.
+No, this financing option has a higher rate of interest, which makes it more expensive than other mortgages.

 Although you can choose a tenure comfortable to you, generally, a bridge loan is for a tenure of less than 2 years.
-This is because bridge loans are viable means to get short-term financing.
+This is because these loans are a viable means of getting short-term financing.

 Home